|An ideal use for your PolyHero Wizard Dice!|

 The Power Die would also be used for maintaining powers, for activating any Edges that have a PP cost, and so on.

-If the PP cost of a power exceeds the number of sides on the Power Die, the caster cannot even attempt to cast the spell.
+If the PP cost of a power exceeds the number of sides on the Power Die, then reduce the PP cost by the size of the Power Die and lower the Power Die by one step, then roll it as normal for the remaining PP cost (for example, if you have a d8 Power Die and want to cast a 10 PP spell, you'd reduce the cost to 2 PP and lower your Power Die to d6, then roll your d6 Power Die as normal for the remaining 2 PP).
 Note that the Power Die is not a trait die; it does not Ace, you don't roll a Wild Die with it, and you cannot reroll it with a Benny.

 Example: You have a Power Die of d8, and want to cast a spell with a PP cost of 3, so you roll your Power Die.
 On a result of 1-3, your Power Die would drop to a d6, otherwise it would remain at d8.